The TikTok ban was just passed by the House. Here's what could happen next.

 Likely bidders include Microsoft, Oracle or private equity groups, according to Wedbush Securities analyst Dan Ives.

-However, Ives think ByteDance would be unlikely to sell TikTok with its core algorithms, the vital software that provides video recommendations to users based on their interests and viewing habits.
+However, Ives thinks ByteDance would be unlikely to sell TikTok with its core algorithms, the vital software that provides video recommendations to users based on their interests and viewing habits.

 "The value of TikTok would dramatically change without the algorithms and makes the ultimate sale/divestiture of TikTok a very complex endeavor, with many potential strategic/financial bidders waiting anxiously for this process to kick off," Ives said in a research note.